 “Representing fantastic parts of our great state, this program allows these chefs to put a unique spotlight on not only their culinary talents, but the place in South Carolina in which they live, work and play,” said Duane Parrish, director of the South Carolina Department of Parks, Recreation & Tourism.
 “We encourage visitors and locals alike to make the trip and dine in each of these top-notch restaurants.
 You won’t be disappointed!”

-In its third year, the South Carolina Chef Ambassador program was an initiative Governor Nikki Haley enacted in June of 2014 after Chef Brandon Velie, executive chef at Juniper in Ridge Spring, brought the concept to her.
+In its fourth year, the South Carolina Chef Ambassador program was an initiative Governor Nikki Haley enacted in June of 2014 after Chef Brandon Velie, executive chef at Juniper in Ridge Spring, brought the concept to her.